[Map – Science Paper Published in 2016; Source: https://worldmapper.org/maps/science-paperspublished-2016/]

 Introduction

-Contextualizing Openness: Situating Open Science brings together “the collective learning and observations,” exploring the varied contexts in which “openness” was undertaken.2 The book is a comprehensive report of a two-year project (2015-2017) involving twelve projects from Sub-Saharan Africa, the Middle East, the Caribbean, Latin America, and South, East, and Central Asia, under an umbrella project called the Open and Collaborative Science in Development Network (OCSDNet).3,4 Although the all-encompassing research platform of Elsevier (as we discussed in the previous blog post) works well with mainstream science pursuing a positivist methodology, assuming a neutral, objective, and universal worldview, scholars in indigenous, post-colonial, decolonization, and feminist studies critically challenge the Western, Eurocentric and gender-biased science.4 It is important to note that Open Science is envisioned mainly from Europe and North America “as a system of technology-driven tools and processes” which are assumed to result in “accelerate[d] scientific discoveries, improve[d] transparency and reproducibility of research, increase[d] research uptake, and improve[d] accountability to the scientific community as well as to the public.”5 As a start, what kind of mindset is needed for investigating alternative models of Open Science?
+Contextualizing Openness: Situating Open Science brings together “the collective learning and observations,” exploring the varied contexts in which “openness” was undertaken.2 The book is a comprehensive report of a two-year project (2015-2017) involving twelve projects from Sub-Saharan Africa, the Middle East, the Caribbean, Latin America, and South, East, and Central Asia, under an umbrella project called the Open and Collaborative Science in Development Network (OCSDNet).3,4 In contrast to the all-encompassing research platform of Elsevier (as we discussed in the previous blog post) works well with mainstream science pursuing a positivist methodology, which assumes a neutral, objective, and universal worldview, the scholars focused on indigenous, post-colonial, decolonization, and feminist studies critically challenge the Western, Eurocentric and gender-biased science.4 It is important to note that Open Science is envisioned mainly from Europe and North America “as a system of technology-driven tools and processes” which are assumed to result in “accelerate[d] scientific discoveries, improve[d] transparency and reproducibility of research, increase[d] research uptake, and improve[d] accountability to the scientific community as well as to the public.”5 As we take the critical approach to mainstream science, it poses what kind of mindset is needed to investigate alternative Open Science models?

 Exploring Alternative

-Chan lists “important epistemic questions” to reflect on science and knowledge.
-The list can be directed to all Open Science practitioners, funders and policymakers who interact at various levels of knowledge production.
-As Chan notes, however, these questions are often bypassed because of “the hegemony of positivism and a market-driven scholarly communication system”6:
+Chan considers “important epistemic questions” to reflect on science and knowledge.
+The questions can be directed to all Open Science practitioners, funders and policymakers interacting at various levels of knowledge production.
+Chan argues, however, that these questions are often bypassed because of “the hegemony of positivism and a market-driven scholarly communication system”6:

 “Whose science is being open?
 By whom?
 Who is going to benefit from these new framing and practices?
 What are the risks?
 Will this lead to equality and equity of knowledge access and production by researchers in unequal settings?
 Will Open Science disrupt the existing global power structure of knowledge legitimation?
 Will it lead to further marginalization of knowledge from the Global South?
 How will Open Science contribute toward the Sustainable Development Goals?”7

-The underlying perspectives of the OCSDNet echo the critical views Tyng-Ruey et al. and Moore present regarding the open access movement.
+The underlying perspectives of the OCSDNet echo the critical views of Tyng-Ruey et al. and Moore regarding the open access movement.
 They argue that “openness” is contextual and involves reiterative efforts with trials and errors at a community level.
-Moore associates the movement with a small-scale project with a flexible structure that allows those involved to explore what works best for the specific community based on its circumstances and the varied actors involved.8 Albornoz et al. point out that the implied uniform approach in the mainstream Open Science discourse fails to acknowledge “the power structures and knowledge inequalities that exist” in diverse contexts.9 They thus argue that when the majority of Open Science policies come from Western institutions from the Global North, Open Science would recreate the current colonial knowledge and power hierarchies without evolving into more critical discourse.
-They warn that the dominant discourse alone would sustain the status quo, excluding marginalized groups from participating in knowledge creation processes.10.
-Chan further states that:
+Moore, for example, associates the movement with a small-scale project with a flexible structure that allows those involved to explore what works best for the specific community based on its circumstances and the varied actors involved.8 Albornoz et al. also point out that the implied uniform approach in the mainstream Open Science discourse fails to acknowledge “the power structures and knowledge inequalities that exist” in diverse contexts.9 They thus argue that when the Open Science policies come from Western institutions of the Global North, Open Science would recreate the current colonial knowledge and power hierarchies without evolving into more critical discourse.
+They thus warn that the dominant discourse alone would sustain the status quo, excluding marginalized groups from participating in knowledge creation processes.10.
+Chan further elaborates the same point:

 “[T]here is no single or universal concept of Open Science that is sufficient to encompass the diversity of knowledge traditions and practices from around the world.
 Hence the term Open Science and the notion of “openness” is highly situated, constantly subjected to negotiation according to local context and historical contingencies.”11